facebookresearch/personal-timeline/README.md

 * *View-based*: translates the input question to a (customized) SQL query over tabular views (e.g., books, exercise, etc.) of the personal timeline.
 This QA engine is good at answering aggregate queries (`how many books did I purchase?`) and min/max queries (`when was the last time I travel to Japan`).

 Example questions you may try:
-* ``Show me some photos of plants in my neighborhood''
+* `Show me some photos of plants in my neighborhood`
-* ``Which cities did I visit when I traveled to Japan?''
+* `Which cities did I visit when I traveled to Japan?`
-* ``How many books did I purchase in April?''
+* `How many books did I purchase in April?`